Guards at O.J. Simpson's prison reportedly teased him about murders, gloves

 The Juice, who reportedly has been a model inmate in prison, is up for parole on Thursday

 On Thursday afternoon, O.J.
 Simpson will appear at a parole hearing to determine if he is eligible to be released from prison.
-The NFL Hall of Fame running back, who was once acquitted of murdering his ex-wife Nicole Brown Simpson and her boyfriend Ron Goldman, has been serving time behind bars since being sentenced to a minimum of nine years and a maximum of 33 years in prison in September 2007.
+The NFL Hall of Fame running back, who was once acquitted of murdering his ex-wife Nicole Brown Simpson and her friend Ron Goldman, has been serving time behind bars since being sentenced to a minimum of nine years and a maximum of 33 years in prison in September 2007.

 Some legal experts believe he has a very good case for having his released granted when he appears before four parole commissioners on July 20.